ezEngine/docs-src/pages/docs/runtime/world/world-messaging.md

 > **Note:**
 >
 > The code above does not add reflection for each message member, as that is not necessary to make this message work.
-However, if you want to send and receive this message from non-C++ code, for example from [TypeScript](../../custom-code/typescript/typescript-overview.md), then reflecting the members is necessary for the language binding to work.
+However, if you want to send and receive this message from non-C++ code, for example from [Visual Scripts](../../custom-code/visual-script/visual-script-overview.md), then reflecting the members is necessary for the language binding to work.
 Be aware though, that language bindings may not support all types of reflected members and would ignore those.

 ## Message Handlers